openshift/enhancements/enhancements/machine-config/securing-mcs.md

 - Allow customers to use Machine Configs to provide pre-bootstrap configuration

 ## Proposal

+Security assumptions:

+  - The CSR bootstrap token is not considered sensitive and being accessible to all applications in the cluster is acceptable.
+  - The pull secret is not considered sensitive and being accessible to all applications in the cluster is acceptable.
+  - The contents of Machine Configs are potentially sensitive, especially if the Machine Configs are customer-provided.

 If it can be ensured that no one is able to access sensitive data through the Machine Config Server, the port restrictions can be safely removed.
 In order to achieve this, Machine Configs can be split into two groups: pre-node-approved configs and post-node-approved configs.
 The pre-node-approved configs are ones which do not contain sensitive information and contain just enough to configure new nodes to submit a certificate signing request (CSR) to the API server.
 The post-node-approved configs contain everything else, including the overwhelming majority of customer-provided Machine Configs.
 When a new machine is created, it fetches its Ignition config from the Machine Config Server, which only serves the pre-node-approved configs.
 At this point, the machine has enough information to submit a CSR, but nothing sensitive (note that for the purposes of this proposal, the CSR bootstrap token and pull secret are not considered sensitive).
 Once the CSR has been approved and a kubeconfig returned, the Machine Config Daemon is able to directly enumerate Machine Configs, including the post-node-approved ones, so it then applies any remaining configuration to the machine and reboots if necessary.
 At this point, the machine is fully configured.